herambh-shah/Bouldering_Project/data-engineer-24/responses/exercise-2.md

 ClimbingClassRegistrations: This is the central table that records every instance of a customer registering for a climbing class.

 Dimension Tables -
- DimDateTimeSlot: Combines date and time into one table, detailing when classes are scheduled.
-DimCustomer: Contains demographic and contact information for customers, along with their climbing experience level.
+ DateTimeSlot: Combines date and time into one table, detailing when classes are scheduled.

+ Customer: Contains demographic and contact information for customers, along with their climbing experience level.

- DimClassType: Describes the different types of climbing classes available, including the difficulty level and what the class entails.
+ ClassType: Describes the different types of climbing classes available, including the difficulty level and what the class entails.

- DimInstructor: Lists the instructors, their qualifications, and any other relevant information that identifies who is teaching the class.
+ Instructor: Lists the instructors, their qualifications, and any other relevant information that identifies who is teaching the class.

- DimMembershipType: Outlines the various membership options available at the gym, detailing the benefits and terms of each type.
+ MembershipType: Outlines the various membership options available at the gym, detailing the benefits and terms of each type.

- DimPaymentMethod: Describes the different methods of payment that customers can use to pay for classes, such as credit cards, cash, or online payments.
+ PaymentMethod: Describes the different methods of payment that customers can use to pay for classes, such as credit cards, cash, or online payments.

 ## Fact Table
+Fact Table - ClimbingClassRegistration
 | Column Name | Type | Description |
 | --- | --- | --- |
 | RegistrationId | Int | Unique identifier for each registartion (Primary key) |